Skip to main content

 14.0.
 Publication

-This statement is published under Local Government Transparency Code requirements.
+This statement will be published on the Council’s Website under our Local Government Transparency Section.

 Appendix 1: NJC pay scale – Council employees